Time-consistent investment and consumption strategies under a general discount function: Equilibrium strategies

 \subsection{A necessary and sufficient condition for equilibrium controls}

-In this paper we follow an alternative approach, which is essentially a necessary and sufficient condition for equilibriums.
-In the same spirit of proving the stochastic Pontryagin's maximum principle for equilibriums in \cite{Huetal2011} for the case of linear quadratic models, we derive this condition by a second-order expansion in the spike variation.
-We define what we mean by an equilibrium rule, and then we derive a parabolic backward PDE.
-Our PDE is comparable with the one obtained in \cite{Solano} and \cite{EkePir}$,$ for some particular discount functions in finite horizon with different utility functions.
-First, we introduce the adjoint equations involved in the characterization of open-loop Nash equilibrium controls.
+In this paper we follow an alternative approach, which is essentially a necessary and sufficient conditions for equilibrium.
+In the same spirit of proving the stochastic Pontryagin's maximum principle for equilibrium in \cite{Huetal2011} for the case of linear quadratic models, we derive this condition by a second-order expansion in the spike variation.
+First, during this section we impose the following hypothesis on the utility functions

+\begin{enumerate} \item[(\textbf{H3})] The maps $\varphi\left( \cdot\right) ,h\left( \cdot\right) $ are twice continuously differentiable functions.
+We suppose also that, there exists a positive constant $C$ such that